VEuPathDB/StaticContent/content/ClinEpiDB/workshops.md

 <div class="anchor"><a name="none"></a></div>
 <div class="workshop">
     <h3>No currently scheduled workshops</h3>
-    <p>Check back regularly to learn about scheduled workshops, or subsribe to our bimonthly newsletter in your ClinEpiDB account settings to receive workshop announcements.
-If you would like us to give a special workshop at your institute, please <a target="_blank" href="https://clinepidb.org/ce/app/contact-us">Contact Us</a>!
+    <p>Check back regularly to learn about scheduled workshops, or subscribe to our bimonthly newsletter in your ClinEpiDB account settings to receive workshop announcements.
+If you would like us to give a virtual or in-person workshop at your institute, please <a target="_blank" href="https://clinepidb.org/ce/app/contact-us">Contact Us</a>!
     </p>
   <div> <!--no workshop announcement-->